 Sell Mercury Dimes & Value Information

-reDollar.com is a great outlet to sell Mercury dimes for a really high price.
-Although the coin weighs only 2.5 grams, you can sell it for $1.72 what is much more than its face value of 10 cents.
+reDollar.com is a great place to sell Mercury dimes for a really high price.
+Although the coin weighs only 2.5 grams, you can sell it for $1.56, which is much more than its face value of 10 cents.
 Mercury silver dimes are made of 90% pure silver and 10% copper.
-The silver makes the coin valuable and selling for much more than only the face value.
+The silver makes the coin valuable and sell for much more than only the face value.

 Get Paid Much More For Error Dimes

-We don’t only pay for the silver in your Mercury dimes.
-If you own rare Mercury dimes or error coins, reDollar.com pays you even more.
+We don’t just pay for the silver in your Mercury dimes.
+If you own rare Mercury dimes or error coins, reDollar.com will pay you even more.
 We are a great place to sell silver coins for the highest possible price.

 Sell Mercury Dimes

-It;s so easy to sell Mercury dimes with our company.
-You can either request a free shipping label what makes it easy to mail-in your coins to our company for receiving a purchase offer in less than 48 hours.
-Alternatively, we also offer mailing kits what makes selling even more comfortable.
+It’s so easy to sell Mercury dimes with our company.
+You can request a free shipping label, which makes it easy to mail in your coins to our company and receive a purchase offer in less than 48 hours.
+Alternatively, we also offer mailing kits, which makes the selling process even simpler.

 Mercury Dimes – A Fact Check

-Have you ever taken a look at the money that we use on a daily basis to exchange for goods and services and wonder how that specific design came about?
+Have you ever taken a look at the money that we use on a daily basis and wondered how the specific designs came about?
 How about what the coins are actually made of?
-Today we will explore the Mercury Dime Silver Coin.
+Today we’ll explore the history of the Mercury dime silver coin.

-In 1890 a law was passed that once a coin was designed in the United States Mint that said design must be used for 25 years before any changes could be made to it.
-As time went by the general public was no longer pleased with the current design, and in 1916 the decision was made to change the coin’s design.
+In 1890, a law was passed that once a coin was designed in the United States Mint, that design must be used for 25 years before any changes could be made to it.
+As time went by, the general public became less pleased with the design of the dime and in 1916 the decision was made to change it.

-Production of the Mercury Dimes began in June 1916 using a design created by Adolph Alexander Weinman.
-Still being worth the initial ten-cents, these dimes were minted between 1916 and 1945, although the 1916 D’s were minted in a significant limited quantity versus the dimes created thereafter.
+Production of Mercury dimes began in June 1916 using a design created by Adolph Alexander Weinman.
+Still worth the original ten cents, these dimes were minted between 1916 and 1945, although the 1916 dimes were minted in a very limited quantity compared to the dimes created thereafter.
 The contents of these dimes were 10 percent copper and 90 percent silver.

-An interesting fact, Adolph Alexander Weinman owned an apartment in which the poet Wallace Stevens and his wife Elsie Kachel Stevens were his tenants.
-Weinman created a bust of Elsie in 1913 wearing a cap on her head which included wings, a widely known symbol of liberty.
-Although never confirmed, the majority believe that this bust of Elsie is what Weinman used as the face of Lady Liberty in designing the Mercury Dime.
+An interesting fact: Adolph Alexander Weinman owned an apartment in which the poet Wallace Stevens and his wife, Elsie Kachel Stevens, were his tenants.
+In 1913, Weinman created a bust of Elsie wearing a cap on her head that included wings, a widely known symbol of liberty.
+Although never confirmed, most people believe that this bust of Elsie is what Weinman used as the face of Lady Liberty in designing the Mercury dime.